| |

 First, an important question - what's the source of your headache?
 Usually people equate a sinus headache with sinusitis, but many people (including doctors) are too quick to diagnose before taking a good look at the symptoms.

 Perhaps the most common problem is mistaking migraine for sinusitis.
-And when you need sinus headache relief, the worst thing you can do is get the wrong treatment.
+And when you have a headache, the worst thing you can do is get the wrong treatment.
 Congestion, and mucus in the back of your throat, are common to both migraine and sinusitis.
 However, more common with sinusitis is fever, discoloured thick mucus, and a localized pain around the eyes.
 With migraine, you often deal with nausea and a sensitivity to light or sound.
 A migraine may last a day or two or even three, but your sinus headache may gradually get worse over a 1-2 weeks. (more on migraine and sinus headache symptoms)

 Prevention and early stages